-Carlos Garland was raised in Jacksonville Florida, where he started dance at the age of 13 at Lavilla School of the Arts, in Jacksonville, FL.
-Originally in drama, he was brought into dance through a bet by a friend in the 7th grade.
-He graduated from Douglas Anderson School of the Arts studying dance all four years.
+Carlos Garland was raised in Jacksonville Florida, where he started dance at the age of 13 at Lavilla School of the Arts.
+Originally studying drama arts, he was brought into dance from a dare made by a friend in the 7th grade.
+He went on to graduate from Douglas Anderson School of the Arts, studying dance all four years.
 In his senior year of high school he received a Merit Award in the NFAA (National Foundation of Advancement of the Arts) in Hip-Hop.

 Carlos has attended Jacksonville University, double majoring in Dance and Computer Science.
 During this time he performed in the First Coast Nutcracker as the Russian Doll.
 He is trained in and versatile in Ballet, Modern, Jazz, Hip-Hop, Breaking, Lyrical, Contemporary, and Improvisation, as well as acrobatics and martial arts.
 He has a background in Taekwondo of 7 years, and reached a second-degree black belt.

 Carlos has been the winner of the Millie Lewis America's Models and Talent Competition in Dance.
 He and his dance crew, "Systematic", have won BET's 106th and Park dance competition twice in a row, and has been in national and international commercials.
 He was also a top 20 finalist on the Fox TV dance show So You Think You Can Dance Season 10.